kumahq/kuma-website/docs/docs/dev/security/dp-membership.md

 # Data plane proxy membership

-Data plane proxy membership lets us put a set of rules that are executed when a data plane proxy is joining a mesh.
+Data plane proxy membership constraints let us define a set of rules that are executed when a data plane proxy is joining a mesh.

-Membership contains two list
+Constraints contains two lists:

 * Requirements - a data plane proxy has to fulfill _at least one_ requirement to join a mesh.
 * Restrictions - a data plane proxy cannot fulfill _any_ restriction to join a mesh.